 Carbohydrates are one of the most important food groups in the diet of all animals, including humans.
 They provide essential elements that the body needs for instant energy production and various vital functions.

-Carbohydrates are macromolecules composed of carbon (C), hydrogen (H) and oxygen (O) and have the general formula of Cx(H2O)y.
+Carbohydrates are macromolecules composed of carbon (C), hydrogen (H), and oxygen (O).
+In general, carbohydrates will have the formula of Cx(H2O)y.

 - The number of carbons

 - The molecules’ stereochemistry or chiral handedness, the latter of which refers to the configuration of the molecule, which may exist in different structural forms or isomers.